-In connection with the closing of the Business Combination, we entered into a Tax Receivable Agreement (the "TRA") with PWP OpCo, Professional Partners and certain other persons party thereto (the "TRA Parties" and individually, a "TRA Party") .
-The Tax Receivable Agreement generally provides for payment by us to ILPs and certain Partners (as defined therein) of 85% of the cash tax savings, if any, in U.S. federal, state, local and foreign income taxes and related interest realized (or deemed realized) in periods after the closing of the Business Combination as a result of (a) the Business Combination and related transactions, (b) exchanges of interests in PWP OpCo for cash or stock of the Company and certain other transactions and (c) payments made under the TRA.
-We expect to retain the benefit of the remaining 15% of these cash tax savings.
+In connection with the closing of the Business Combination, we entered into a Tax Receivable Agreement (the "TRA") with PWP OpCo, Professional Partners and ILPs (the "TRA Parties" and individually, a "TRA Party").
+The Tax Receivable Agreement generally provides for payment of 85% of the amount of cash tax savings, if any, in U.S. federal, state, local and foreign income taxes and related interest realized (or deemed realized) by Perella Weinberg Partners as a result of (a) the Business Combination and related transactions, (b) exchanges of interests in PWP OpCo for cash or stock of the Company and certain other transactions and (c) payments made under the TRA.
+We expect to retain the benefit of the remaining cash tax savings.